By STQRY

 - Risk of content becoming outdated

-Guide to Indigenous DC is a divisive navigation app that is completely free.
-With a 4.5/5 rating from 12 reviews, it receives mixed feedback from users.
+Guide to Indigenous DC is an established navigation app that is completely free.
+With a 4.5/5 rating from 13 reviews, it shows polarized user reception.